WeiHanNP/FED2024Assg1_P06_S10228059/README.md

 Take a look what they achieve & earn over the years, from music awards to fan-voted honours, the section celebrate their achievement and their impact on the music industry.

 ## 📱Member Profiles💻
-Get to know the Band members, explore their profiles in detailed, including their contributions to the band, personal story, and unique musical talents, also find their social media account to stay updated.
+Get to know the Band members👨‍🎤 , explore their profiles in detailed, including their contributions to the band, personal story, and unique musical talents, also find their social media account to stay updated.

-# Design Process
+# Design Process Goals🎨

 ## Initial idea & Concept
 The design concept is to replicate the atmosphere of a live concert, take in a bold colour scheme that have the energy and mood of a concert setting.
 To make the user experience the website will feature a smooth and buttery navigation acroess all pages and also ensuring user can easily explore the content of all pages.

-##### Technology will be using
+### Technology will be using
+The project will use responsive web design techniques to provides seamless accessiblity and fuctionality on both mobile and desktop users, with the help of CSS, HTML, and JavaScript, to create a dynamic and adaptive layout that adjusts to different screen sizes and resolutions.

+### Additional Items
+Additional design elements, such as the animated transitions and interactive features, will be implemented to further engage users and simulate the feel of a live event.
+Overall the goal is to provide & deliver a memorable, user-friendly experience for all visitors.